Webasto/Espar (Diesel or Gas) heater for Van Life: Theory & Installation

 • A “false start” is when the heater does not detect fire and aborts the startup sequence.
 It takes about 2 minutes for the abort sequence to kick in.
 Once it kicks in, the heater stops pumping fuel, and the combustion fan goes full speed to evacuate the excess unburnt gas from the combustion chamber.
 Let it do its thing.
 After a false start, the controller flashes to indicate an error; it has to be reset before it can be fired up again.

 • Once it successfully starts, let it run at max power for at least 15 minutes.
-As you know (you read the “Theory” section, right?), once started, the Webasto/Espar should always be allowed to reach its maximum temperature to keep it clean.
+As you know (you read the “Good To Know” section, right?), once started, the Webasto/Espar should always be allowed to reach its maximum temperature to keep it clean.

 3- Review